How to ignore a Narcissist? For something that seems so simple (just don’t talk to them!), it can feel incredibly complex.

 #4 Ignore By Responding as Neutrally as Possible

-If you typically fight back when you feel angry, this type of ignoring response might be worth considering.
 Although talking when you want to be silent sounds counterintuitive, this works if you can’t cut the narcissist out of your life entirely.

 With this type of ignoring approach, you let go of the need to prove your point or defend yourself.
 Instead, you just act neutrally to almost everything.
-In other words, you basically let them have their power and control.
+In other words, you let them have their power and control.

-For example, if they tell you this grandiose story about how they “saved the day,” you might just smile and nod and say, “that’s great.”
+For example, if they tell you this marvelous story about how they “saved the day,” you might just smile and nod and say, “that’s great.”
 If they ask you how work went that day, instead of venting about how horrible your boss was, you simply say, “it was fine.”

-With this approach, you essentially eliminate all emotionally-charged content from your conversations entirely.
+With this approach, you essentially eliminate all emotionally charged content from your conversations entirely.
 Remember that narcissists thrive on attention, and they love keeping other people on their toes.
 When they can’t get that reaction from you, they lose interest.

 #5 Enforce Your Boundaries Every Time